-Should I Use My Health Insurance for My Medical Bills If The Accident Wasn’t My Fault?
+Should I Use My Health Insurance if I’m Not At Fault?

-If you’re hurt in a car, truck or motorcycle wreck and it was someone else’s fault, you’d naturally expect the other person’s policy to pay your medical bills.
+If you’re hurt in a car, truck, or motorcycle accident, and it was someone else’s fault, you’d naturally expect the other person’s policy to pay your medical bills.
 Since they caused the accident, they should be responsible for your injuries and other damages, right?

 Unfortunately, there’s a common setback to this logic.
-The other person’s insurance company is NOT going to pay your medical bills while your treatment is still ongoing.
+The other person’s insurance company will not pay your medical bills while your treatment is still ongoing.
 Insurance companies will only pay you after your doctor’s appointments, surgeries, physical therapy, and other treatments are complete.

 Additionally, the other driver’s coverage company might refuse to pay for treatments you receive that they feel were unnecessary.

-When you're hurt in an auto accident, you need to seek treatment quickly.
-Not only does an immediate trip to the doctor help your health, it can also help your case if you have to file a lawsuit later down the line.
+When you're hurt in an motor vehicle accident, you need to seek treatment quickly.
+Not only does medical help your physical recovery, but it also helps your case if you have to file a lawsuit later down the line.

-Furthermore, using your own coverage prevents your bills from being sent to a collection agency and possibly causing you credit problems.
-It's another sad story I see too often: people don't even realize their unpaid bills are hurting their credit, and by the time they turn around to fix the mistake, it's too late.
-(There's a time limit to submit your medical bills to your coverage, sometimes as short as 30 days).
+Further, using your own coverage prevents your bills from being sent to a collection agency and possibly causing you credit problems.
+It's another sad story we see too often: people don't even realize their unpaid bills are hurting their credit, and by the time they turn around to fix the mistake, it's too late.

 Will Using Your Own Health Coverage Save You Money?

-Don't forget, you're only using your health coverage as you're waiting for your claim to settle.
-At the end of your case, (assuming it's successful), you'll receive a settlement from the other driver's auto protection company.
+Don't forget, you're using your health coverage as you're waiting for your claim to settle.
+At the end of your case (assuming it's successful), you'll receive a settlement from the other driver's auto protection company.

 You Won’t Have to Pay Bills Separately After Your Settlement